MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

   - [EAP-AKA and EAP-AKA' configuration settings](#eap-aka-configuration-settings)

 - **Tunnel EAP (TEAP)**

   Standards-based tunneled EAP method that establishes a secure TLS tunnel and executes other EAP methods inside that tunnel.
+Supports EAP chaining - authenticating the machine and user within one authentication session.

 ## EAP-TLS, PEAP, and EAP-TTLS